dpmerron-ltd/azure-dns-list/README.md

 # azure-dns-list
-Bash function to list List all Azure DNS records &amp;&amp; search
+A quickly written Bash function to list List all Azure DNS records &amp;&amp; search

-Clone this reposotirory and add the following to your ~/.bashrc or ~/.zshrc with
+To use this, clone this reposotirory and add the following to your ~/.bashrc or ~/.zshrc with

 echo "soruce $(pwd)/azure-dns-list/azure-dns.sh" >> ~/.zshrc